 Will the Duchies be involved in my enquiry?

-If the escheat freehold property is within the County Palatine (largely Lancashire and parts of Merseyside, Greater Manchester, Cheshire and Cumbria) the property disclaimed will escheat to The Queen in Right of Her Duchy of Lancaster.
+If the escheat freehold property is within the County Palatine (largely Lancashire and parts of Merseyside, Greater Manchester, Cheshire and Cumbria) the property disclaimed will escheat to The King in Right of His Duchy of Lancaster.
 If the relevant address is within the County of Cornwall (including the Isles of Scilly) the property will escheat to His Royal Highness the Duke of Cornwall.

 If you have been informed by the Treasury Solicitor, the Crown Estate, the Official Receiver, a trustee in bankruptcy or a liquidator that the property you are interested in is subject to escheat (or you are, or act for, one of these and are disclaiming property) to find out whether the Duchy of Lancaster or the Duchy of Cornwall may have jurisdiction search for the postcode of the escheat property using the buttons below.